Let’s learn about the weather, and find out why it rains with this cool rainbow rain experiment.

 Step 3: Add rain to the cloud

-To create rain droplets add various food colors on the shaving cream.
+To create rain droplets add various food colors to the shaving cream.
 The more drops you add, the more rain will fall.

 Step 4: Let it rain

-Watch the drops of food color make its way through the cloud of shaving cream into the water.
+Watch the drops of food color make their way through the cloud of shaving cream into the water.
 Pay attention and be prepared the droplets will fall quickly!

-- There are different types of clouds the 3 most common once are: cirrus, cumulus, and stratus clouds.
+- There are different types of clouds the 3 most common ones are: cirrus, cumulus, and stratus clouds.

 - Did you know that water can also fall from the sky in the form of hail, sleet, or snow?